 Incoming students are assigned to a faculty adviser who will provide guidance throughout the program.
 You and your adviser will establish advising objectives, decide on advising topics and determine the frequency of meetings.
 Advising topics might include course selection, applying for internships, options for independent study and career development opportunities.

 We place a high priority on helping you build strong networking skills and your own set of professional contacts.
-During your time in the program, you will have the opportunity to meet and network with local and national health care executives through a variety of different events, including seminars with visiting speakers, alumni panels and brown bag sessions.
+During your time in the program, you will have the opportunity to meet and network with local and national health care executives through a variety of different events, including seminars with visiting speakers, alumni panels and lunch-and-learn sessions.
 These activities include informal opportunities to learn about various health care positions and career paths.